mitre/magma/README.md

 ## Dependencies
 * NodeJS (v16+ recommended)
-* CALDERA (v4.0.0+)
+* Caldera (v4.0.0+)

 ## Installation
-CALDERA needs to be running in the background, so be sure to start it up beforehand and make sure it's accessible at http://localhost:8888.
+Checkout the magma branch in core Caldera.
+Caldera needs to be running in the background, so be sure to start it up beforehand and make sure it's accessible at http://localhost:8888.

-If you are going to run Magma without developing on it, you can build this project into a static directory to serve up however you choose, i.e. nginx.
+If you are going to run Magma without developing on it, you can build this project and start Caldera how you normally would.
 To do so:

+In the magma directory:
 1. Run `npm install`.
 1. Run `npm run build`.
+In the Caldera directory:
+1. Run `python3 server.py`.

 Your bundled directory is called `dist/`, located at the project root.

 ### Development
 To serve up the UI in a development environment (with hot-reloading, etc.), do

+In the magma directory:
 1. Run `npm install`.
+In the Caldera directory:
-1. Run `npm run dev`.
+1. Run `python3 server.py --uidev localhost`.
 You can reach the UI in your browser at [http://localhost:3000](http://localhost:3000)

 ### Code Quality